conorbmurphy/galvanizereference/README.md

 | standard deviation | σ       | s        |
 | proportion         | π      | p ("little pea") |

+Capital letters refer to random variables; lowercase refer to a specific realization.  `X` refers to all possible things that can happen in the population; `x` refers to draws from X.

+Variance is calculated as the squared deviation of the mean: `var(x) = E[(x - μ)<sup>2</sup>]`.  σ<sup>2</sup> and s<sup>2</sup> are different in that s<sup>2</sup> is multiplied by 1/(n-1) because n-1 is considered to be the degrees of freedom and a sample tends to understate a true population variance.
+Because you have a smaller sample, you expect the true variance to be larger.

 * `S`: sample space, or a range of all possible outcomes (discrete or continuous)
 * `s`: